advancedcsg-open/actions-rush-cmd-to-version-policy/README.md

 ```
 ### License

-actions-rush is licensed under the MIT License.
+actions-rush-cmd-to-version-policy is licensed under the MIT License.
 See the LICENSE file for more info.